ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 questions:
 - "What is a test fixture?"
 - "How can I create my own test fixture using GoogleTest?"
-- "What do Setup and Teardown mean while using test fixtures?"
+- "What do Setup and Teardown mean in relation to test fixtures?"
 objectives:
 - "Understand the basics of test fixtures."
 - "Write some test fixtures using GoogleTest."